agoldsher/Liri-Bot/README.md

 ![terminal input for movie-this without movie input](./screenshots/movie-without-movie.png)

-The returned log.txt file will have the same output style, just with a differnt song:
+The returned log.txt file will have the same output style, just with a different movie:

 ![log output for movie-this without movie input](./screenshots/movie-without-movie-log.png)